justinhchae/stocks/README.md

 ## ARIMA Methodology

-* Train model on a period, forecast the period that immediately follows
+* Train model on a period, forecast the period that immediately follows; consume chunked data

 * Example: train on data from index 0 to index 14 and predict the value at the 15th index position.